 A blind spot is an are area that can't be seen in your mirrors or that is masked by parts of the car's structure.
-An example of a blind spit causes by the car's stucture would be the front windscree pillars - these can mask a distant object such as a motorcycle at a junction - with this in mind you must always take special care to compensate for blind spots by moving in your seat when neccessary in order to get a good view.
+An example of a blind spit causes by the car's structure would be the front windscreen pillars - these can mask a distant object such as a motorcycle at a junction - with this in mind you must always take special care to compensate for blind spots by moving in your seat when necessary in order to get a good view.

 When moving off, the blind spots behind your left and right shoulders are critical